xiix0/scam/README.md

-You will be called upon to help a friend in trouble.
+You like to form new friendships and make new acquaintances.